20 Real Money Saving Tips to Visit Dublin on a Budget

 The National Museum of Ireland’s Archeology department is one of my favourite free museums; its collection of early Christian artefacts is a must-see.
 At the crossroads between History and Art, the world-renowned Chester Beatty Library is home to centuries old, fascinating bibles and qurans.

 The National Gallery of Ireland is another free museum worth exploring.
 Here you can admire a broad selection of masterpieces by major European artists such as Goya, Titian and Poussin.
 Further in the art department, the Hugh Lane is one of Dublin’s hidden gems housing the best collection of modern art in Ireland.
+For more info about the Art, make sure to check out this post about the best art museums in Dublin.

 12. More Things to Do in Dublin for Free